 What Is Volkswagen’s Harlequin Car, and How Did It Start?

 You may look at it with a furrowed brow, wondering why Volkswagen would ever build the Harlequin, a multi-colored car.
 In truth, what started as a small promotional stunt spiraled into an art form that sticks out among today’s drab car colors.
-But how did this strange color-combo even begin?
+So, how did this strange color combo even begin?

 The history of the Volkswagen Harlequin

 The four colors used on Harlequin cars were Pistachio Green, Ginster Yellow, Tornado Red, and Chagall Blue.
-Originally destined for a 1,000 unit production run, Volkswagen managed to make 3,100 units for Europe due to higher than anticipated demand.
-That gave VW enough of a reason to manufacture some Harlequin Golfs in North America.
+Originally destined for a 1,000-unit production run, Volkswagen managed to make 3,100 units for Europe due to higher than anticipated demand.
+That gave VW enough reason to manufacture some Harlequin Golfs in North America.

 That said, while demand for Harlequin Volkswagen Golfs was intense, it was also small.
-Only 246 Harlequin Golfs were built for the states.
-But even at over 25 years old, the car still fetches high sales prices due to its rarity.
+Only 264 Harlequin Golfs were built for the states.
+However, even at over 25 years old, the car still fetches high sales prices due to its rarity.

 Fun facts about the VW Harlequin

 The Volkswagen Harlequin is an incredibly quirky car, but there are a few interesting tidbits you may not have known about it.
 For starters, there is a way to determine the car’s original base color.
 If you look at the roof, rocker panels, and C-pillar, that’ll tell you whether the car was originally red, yellow, green, or blue.